bfritscher/cours-pweb-slides/slides/javascript.md

 ### Assignment AlgoJS

-1. Generate a github repository for you by  [clicking here](https://classroom.github.com/a/Ip3Gef6Z)
+1. Generate a GitHub repository for you by  [clicking here](https://classroom.github.com/assignment-invitations/e525a7215a74ea0b9d1389dd2fbf0709)
-2. Clone the project in VS Code
+2. Clone the project and open it in VS Code
-3. `npm install` dependencies
+3. In the project folder with the terminal run `npm install` to install dependencies
 4. Install [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) for VSCode
 5. Write code to pass the tests
 6. Commit and push your changes